hernanmd/web/doc/BioSmalltalk-1.0.md

 - Use the BLASTN programs to search nucleotide databases using a nucleotide query.
 - Get the results in XML for further querying

-which is translated in BioPharo as:
+which is translated as:

-*Make a BLAST from BioPharo*
+*Make a BLAST from BioSmalltalk*
 ```smalltalk
 | search |
 search := BioNCBIWebBlastWrapper new nucleotide